-In respect of shares held by resident nonbusiness individuals, the regime changes depending on whether the shares represent a qualified equity interest or not.
+In respect of shares held by resident non-business individuals, the regime changes depending on whether the shares represent a qualified equity interest or not.
 If the shares in the SIIQs are qualified, capital gains upon their disposal are fully taxed in the hands of Italian resident individuals and subject to IRPEF.
 If the shares are nonqualified any gain is subject to a 26 percent capital gain tax.

 Taxation of Investors: Non-Italian Residents.
-As a rule, 26 percent withholding tax is levied on the dividends paid to the

-SIIQ's shareholders out of profits of the Exempt Business.
-The Italian Tax Authorities have taken the view that the Parent/ Subsidiary Directive does not apply to SIIQs.
+As a rule, 26 percent withholding tax is levied on the dividends paid to the SIIQ's shareholders out of profits of the Exempt Business.
+The Italian Tax Authorities have taken the view that the Parent/Subsidiary Directive does not apply to SIIQs.
 However, non-residents can benefit of reduced rates provided for by the applicable double tax treaties, if any.

 In respect of shares held by non-residents without permanent establishment in Italy, the regime applicable to capital gains changes depending on whether the shares are qualified or not.
 If the SIIQ's shares are qualified, capital gains upon their disposal are fully taxed in the hands of non Italian residents.
 An exemption may be available under double tax treaties.
-Conversely, Italy does not tax the capital gains relating to nonqualified shares, if they are realized by nonresidents without a permanent establishment in Italy.
+Conversely, Italy does not tax the capital gains relating to non-qualified shares, if they are realized by nonresidents without a permanent establishment in Italy.

-Income Taxation - SIINQs
+Income Taxation-SIINQs

-The SIIQ tax regime also applies to nonlisted real estate companies (società di investimento immobiliare non quotate, "SIINQs"), if the following conditions are met:

-- They are resident in Italy for income tax purposes; - · Their main business is the leasing of real estate assets; - They are 95 percent owned by a SIIQ (or, jointly, by more than one SIIQ); and - They opt for the SIIQ regime and for the domestic tax consolidation regime together with the controlling SIIQ.
+- The SIIQ tax regime also applies to nonlisted real estate companies (società di investimento immobiliare non quotate, "SIINQs"), if the following conditions are met: - They are resident in Italy for income tax purposes; - · Their main business is the leasing of real estate assets; - They are 95 percent owned by a SIIQ (or, jointly, by more than one SIIQ); and - They opt for the SIIQ regime and for the domestic tax consolidation regime together with the controlling SIIQ.

-Income Taxation - RE SICAFs
+Income Taxation-RE SICAFs

-The same tax regime applicable to REIFs applies also to RE SICAFs investing in real estate assets (see Taxation - Real Estate Investment Funds (REIFs)).
+The same tax regime applicable to REIFs applies also to RE SICAFs investing in real estate assets (see Taxation-Real Estate Investment Funds (REIFs)).

-Income Taxation - Direct Investment
+Income Taxation-Direct Investment

-The considerations made under the prior section, "Taxation - Real Estate Companies," basically apply also to direct investments in a real estate assets performed by Italian resident companies.
-However, according to the Italian Tax Authorities, the full deduction of interest payable accruing on mortgage loans taken out to purchase a business real estate asset meant to be leased to third parties is available only to companies whose main business purpose is leasing real estate assets ("immobiliare di gestione").
+The considerations made under the prior section, "Taxation-Real Estate Companies," basically apply also to direct investments in a real estate assets performed by Italian resident companies.
+However, under Italian tax law, the full deduction of interest payable accruing on mortgage loans taken out to purchase a business real estate asset meant to be leased to third parties is available only to companies whose asset value is mainly composed of real estate assets to be leased and at least two third of the revenues derive from the lease of the real estate assets or businesses whose value is mainly constituted by the market value of the real estate assets (immobiliare di gestione).